The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Introduction

 1. They occur in environments where the collisional mean free path is much larger than the other fundamental plasma length scales, e.g., the proton gyro-radius.

 2. They are sources of energetic particles and non-thermal emission.

-These characteristics of astrophysical plasma shocks are potentially important to their evolution which can result in a significant deviation of their behaviour from collisional, fluid shocks.
+These characteristics of astrophysical plasma shocks are potentially important to their evolution and can cause a significant deviation in their behavior from collisional, fluid shocks.

-Previous simulations and theoretical works have connected these two features showing that non-thermal particles are generated and accelerated by collisionless shocks (e.g., \cite{bell78a,bell04,caprioli+14a}).
-The non-thermal particles are initially energized by the reformation of the shock until reaching an energy $E$ for which the particle gyro-radius is sufficiently large relative to the width of the shock front ($E/E_{sh} \gtrapprox 10$, with $E_{sh} = m_i u_1^2/2$ being the kinetic energy of the upstream bulk flow in the shock frame, where $m_i$ is the ion mass and $u_1$ is the upstream velocity in the shock frame) \citep{caprioli+15}.
+Previous simulations and theoretical works have connected these two features, showing that collisionless shocks generate and accelerate non-thermal particles (e.g., \cite{bell78a,bell04,caprioli+14a}).
+The reformation of the shock initially energizes the non-thermal particles until reaching an energy $E$ for which the particle can pass back and forth across the shock front ($E/E_{sh} \gtrapprox 10$, with $E_{sh} = m_i u_1^2/2$ being the kinetic energy of the upstream bulk flow in the shock frame, where $m_i$ is the ion mass and $u_1$ is the upstream velocity in the shock frame) \citep{caprioli+15}.
 Above this energy, non-thermal particles can freely move upstream and downstream of the shock and continue to be energized by successive collisionless scatterings between these two regions, in a process referred to as diffusive shock acceleration, or DSA \citep{krymskii77,bell78a,blandford+78}.